 I love living in New England, because there are so many fun and interesting places that are just a short ride away.
 Instead of driving hours and hours, some of these spots are just one or two hours away from my home.
+There are also a number of fabulous New England family resorts to stay in.
 Whether you live in New England and are looking for some fun new places to explore, or are visiting the area and want to see as much as possible, here are some quaint cities and towns in New England to visit with kids.
 Did I miss your favorite?
 Leave a comment!

 Disclosure: This post contains affiliate links, which means that we may get a small commission when a link is clicked and/or a purchase is made.
 We experienced a few of these attractions at no cost for purposes of review.
 All opinions are my own.